Standing over a bubbling pot of rice on a hot afternoon, kids rolling around on the sticky, lettuce-strewn linoleum, I had a mutinous revelation.

 I don’t need a stash of homemade low-fat breakfast burritos in my fridge to make me a good person.
 I don’t need to get up before everyone else to scramble eggs every morning, or any morning.
 Since simplifying our menu, I am a happier.
 The kids are happier!
 We have a more balanced life.
 Most of my extra time has gone straight to my kids, and the rest has gone to chores or (gasp) relaxing.
 They’ve had dozens of dinners of frozen precut vegetables, Ragu, and even breaded chicken tenders, and no one has died yet.

 Does my cooking obsession sound extreme to you?
 Chances are, you have your own hang-ups.
 Do crumbs on the carpet drive you bananas?
 Are you afraid to go out in public without your hair done and your makeup on?
 Do you hold several jobs at church, at the kids’ school, in your neighborhood, because you feel guilty saying no?
+Feeling like you must love every minute of your parenting experience in order to be a good mom?
 Maybe for you it’s a little bit of everything.
 A drop here, a drop there, slowly driving you nuts.
 Like Chinese water torture.
 You don’t even have to be doing crazy superfluous perfectionist things.
 Simply believing that you should can be enough to hurt.

 The term “Good Enough Mother” was coined by British pediatrician and phsychoanalyst Donald Winnicot.
 He describes it as “the ordinary devoted mother … an example of the way in which the foundations of health are laid down by the ordinary mother in her ordinary loving care of her own baby.”1 In other words, all the average baby needs in order to develop into a normal, healthy person is an ordinary mom.
 If you can respond to your baby’s basic needs, you’ve got it covered.2 Anything else is extra, and can possibly be harmful to mom and even her family.